 Barney Dreyfuss, owner of the Pittsburgh Pirates from 1900 until his death in 1932, is elected by the Veterans Committee to the Hall of Fame.
 A German immigrant, who built Forbes Field, helped to establish the structure for the first modern World Series in 1903 and played a pivotal role in defusing the animosity which existed between the American and National Leagues.

-Reflecting the worldwide economic crisis, Rogers Communications, owner of the Blue Jays, announces plans of planned layoffs which includes employees from the team’s sales staff.
+Reflecting the worldwide economic crisis, Rogers Communications, owner of the Blue Jays, announces plans of planned layoffs, which includes employees from the team’s sales staff.
 A decline in advertising revenue is cited as the reason for the staffing cuts.

-After being declined salary arbitration by the Cubs earlier in the week, Bobby Howry agrees to $2.75M, one-year deal with the Giants.
+After being declined salary arbitration by the Cubs earlier in the week, Bobby Howry agrees to a $2.75M, one-year deal with the Giants.
 The right-handed reliever will be used as the club’s primary setup man.

 Dustin Pedroia agrees to a $40.5 million, six-year contract extension which could keep him in a Red Sox uniform through the 2014 season.
-The 25-year old second baseman, who earned only $457,000 last season, has already won the Rookie of the Year award, an MVP, a Gold Glove, and Silver Slugger and a World championship in his first two years in the major leagues.
+The 25-year old second baseman, who earned only $457,000 last season, has already won the Rookie of the Year award, an MVP, a Gold Glove, and a Silver Slugger and a World Championship in his first two years in the major leagues.

 Placido Polanco agrees to an $18 million, three-year deal with the Phillies, the club that traded him to Detroit in 2005 to make room for a rookie named Chase Utley.
-The 34-year-old Gold Glove second baseman will play third base filling the position vacated by Pedro Feliz, who became a free agent after Philadelphia did not pick up his $5.5 million option.
+The 34-year-old Gold Glove second baseman will play third base, filling the position vacated by Pedro Feliz, who became a free agent after Philadelphia did not pick up his $5.5 million option.